Are You Facing Disciplinary Or Adverse Action?

 Even a furlough of 30 days or less is considered an “adverse action.”

 Discipline based on misconduct must follow one set of procedures while discipline for poor performance generally follows a separate set of procedures.
 Regardless of the reason for the action, the agency must give you a written proposal and a right to reply before it can take any action against you.
 Ultimately, you may have various appeal opportunities, including an appeal to the U.S. Merit Systems Protection Board (MSPB).

 Our firm has handled countless adverse action cases before the MSPB and in arbitration for union members.
 We have a clear understanding of the steps employers must follow before taking action against federal employees and the skills needed to fight those actions.
 If you have received a written proposal of discipline or adverse action, turn to the attorneys that wrote the book on federal employment law.

 Challenging The Agency’s Action On Your Behalf

-P&K will not hesitate to challenge the disciplinary or adverse actions based on any procedural errors or violations of your constitutional rights.
+We will not hesitate to challenge the disciplinary or adverse actions based on any procedural errors or violations of your constitutional rights.
 If your agency failed to provide you with appropriate notice, we will challenge the allegations against you based on a due process violation.
 A due process violation may result in the action against being entirely dismissed.

 Of course, we can zealously challenge the allegations against you.
 We will also advocate for the allegations to be dropped based on a lack of evidence or contradictory information.
 If the allegations are wholly or partially true all is not lost.
-P&K will advocate for a reduction in the penalty based on a wide variety of factors, including how similar cases have been handled and your past work record.
+Our attorneys will advocate for a reduction in the penalty based on a wide variety of factors, including how similar cases have been handled and your past work record.
 This zealous advocacy starts at the proposal stage and, if litigation is necessary, we will competently represent you to achieve a just result.